rkdud007/cose-451/final-term/REPORT.md

 free(): double free detected in tcache 2
 ```

-n the PoC, the vector v contains elements that trigger a panic during the drop operation.
-The PanicOnDrop variant causes a panic unless the thread is already panicking.
-This leads to drop_remaining() being called again due to panic unwinding, causing the DroppedTwice variant to be dropped twice, as shown by the "Dropping!" messages and the resulting double free error.
+n the PoC, the vector `v` contains elements that trigger a panic during the drop operation.
+The `PanicOnDrop` variant causes a panic unless the thread is already panicking.
+This leads to `drop_remaining()` being called again due to panic unwinding, causing the `DroppedTwice` variant to be dropped twice, because functions dropping self first and then later adjust pointer.
+As shown by the "Dropping!" messages and the resulting double free error.

 ## Patch for the Vulnerability